-Regular travellers know the drill – getting up in the dark and rushing to make an early flight check-in, being hit with a delayed departure, cooped up at altitude, fighting traffic to get to a city meeting on time.
+Regular travellers know the drill – getting up in the dark and rushing to make an early flight check-in, being hit with a delayed departure, cooped up at altitude, and then fighting traffic to get to a city meeting on time.
 And then the day really starts in earnest.

 Where do you get the physical and mental energy to push through the fuzzy head and aching muscles, and do what you came for?